cmdcolin/cmdcolin.github.io/_posts/2021-09-05-typescript.md

 The issue thread shows that it can go from roughly ~7% idle CPU usage to 0.2%.
 This corresponds with what I see too after applying this!
-Detailed docs for typescript discuss some of the reasoning behing not making this the default
+Detailed docs for typescript discuss some of the reasoning being not making this the default

 https://github.com/microsoft/TypeScript-Handbook/blob/master/pages/Configuring%20Watch.md#background